-Overview Assess sments Civil Rights Data I Educator Da ita Fina ince Gr aduation Rate S NAEP Postsecondary Participation In the accountability tab, you will find the data used to evaluate school performance, from traditional measures like test scores and graduation rates, to broader measures like chronic absenteeism for students and teachers.
-These data result in a Star Rating for every public school in the state, which simplifies and summarizes overall performance.
-Further information on RIDE's Accountability system, including a technical manual, is available at http://www.ride.ri.gov/informationAccountability/Accountability aspx.
-Compare With Other Schools Export Chart to PDF Export Chart to Image File Download Data File Overview Achievement - ELA Achievement - Math Growth - ELA Growth - Math English Language Proficiency Graduation (> Danston Senior High School earned a 2-Star rating.
-The star rating for Johnston Senior High School was driven most by performance on English language proficiency and Diploma Plus.
-Aschool's star rating is the lowest row where points are circled.
-If a column is missing a circled point score this means there was not enough information to score that indicator, such as having too few students for that indicator.
+In the accountability tab, yo absenteeism for students a Further information on RIDE u will find the nd teachers.
+1 These data i result in a St chool perfor ar Rating fo or every publ n traditional ic school in measures li the state, w hich simplifi es and graduation ra the second se Compare With Other Sch Overview Achie Johnston Senior The star rating for Johnston A school's star rating is the information to score that in verment - ELA High Sch a Senior High S ool earn School was d ent - Math ed a 2-S Iriven most by re circled.
+If a Growth - EL tar ratin y performance I G. ce on English nissing a circl Math Engl oficiency and ge Proficienc JS.
 Your main tab is now the "Accountability Tab" This opens a secondary row of tabs which correspond to accountability system elements.
-Star Rating ELA and Math (Max.
-8 Points) and Math (Max.
-6 Points) Language Proficiency (Max.
+Star Rating Achievement - ELA and Math (Max.
+8 Points) Growth - ELA and Math (Max.
+6 Points) English Language Proficiency (Max.
 4 Points) Graduation Rate (Max.
-5 Points) Diploma Plus (Max.
-6 Points) Absenteeism, & Suspension (Max.
-15 Points) Performing Subgroups 6-8 points (3-4 per subject) 4-6 points (2-3 per subject) 3-4 points 4-5 points 5-6 points 12-15 points None This is your Star Chart 5-6 points (2-4 per subject) 2 points 4 points (2+ per indicator) 10-11 points 1 subgroup This is your star chart 7-11 tota al points 3 points 3-4 points 7-9 points More than 1 subgroup which determines a → 5-6 tota l points 1 point 2 points 2 points 5-6 points schools overall star 2 points 2 points 1 point rating.
-A school's star Once the school's star rating is calculated, the number of low performing subgrou identified for Targeted Support and Improvement (TSI) is a subgroup that would e Support and Improvement (ATSI) would be identified for Comprehensive Support Subgroup Identifications (TSI, ATSI, or both): None Subgroup Identifications (TSI, ATSI, or both): None Here you'll find a list of ATSI and TSI subgroups and the areas for which they were identified for support rating is as high as its lowest column on the star chart.
+S Points) Diploma Plus (Max.
+6 Points) Exceeds Expectations, Absenteeism, & Suspension (Max, 15 Points) # of Low- Performing Subgroups 6-8 points (3-4 per subject) 4-6 points (2-3 per subject) 3-4 points 4-5 points 5-6 points 12-15 points None This is your Star Chart 5-6 points (2-4 per subject) 2 points 4 points (2+ per indicator) 10-11 points 1 subgroup This is your Star Chart 7-11 tot al points 3 points 3-4 points 7-9 points More than 1 subgroup - which determines a 5-6 tota l points 1 point 2 points 2 points 5-6 points schools overall star 2 points 2 points 1 point rating.
+A school's star Image: Control of the school's star rating is calculated, the number of low performing subgroup identified for Targeted Support and Improvement (TSI) is a subgroup hat would be identified for Comprehensive Support Here you'll find a list of ATSI and TSI subgroups and the areas for which they were identified for support